tnorthey/normal-mode-displacer/README.md

 ### Files

-1. equilibrium.xyz, the equilibrium geometry (lowest energy geometry from an opt calculation).
+1. equilibrium.xyz, the starting geometry.

 2. normalmodes.txt, contains the normal modes from a Gaussian (g09) calculation with freq=hpmodes option enabled.